Seneca-CDOT/simengine/docs/Anvil Model.md

 Simengine can support various topology layouts; In this section we will attempt to model [alteeve’s](https://www.alteeve.com/c/) high-availability system called _Anvil_ which consists of 2 striker dashboard machines, 2 target servers with IPMI interface, 2 PDUs, 2 Switches and 2 UPSes.
 High-level system map can be found on alteeve’s wiki [page](https://www.alteeve.com/w/Build_an_m2_Anvil!#Logical_Map.3B_Hardware_And_Plumbing).

-This table summarises the general layout of the `simengine` system model we are going to configure:
+This table summarizes the general layout of the `simengine` system model we are going to configure:

 | **key** | **Name**     | **Type**   | **Address**                                          | **Interface**  |
 | ------- | ------------ | ---------- | ---------------------------------------------------- | -------------- |